IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-Another example printing the values of both variables in a single command:
+Here is another example showing how to print the values of both variables in a single command:
 ```python
 println("Hello $name.
 You are $age years old")
 ```